UPPS No. 04.01.01

 establish, maintain, and institutionalize security incident response procedures to ensure that security events are thoroughly investigated, documented, and reported; that damage is minimized; that risks are mitigated; and that remedial actions are taken to prevent recurrence;

-establish and publicize a security awareness program to achieve and maintain a security-conscious user community;
+establish and publicize a security training and awareness program to achieve and maintain a security-conscious user community;

 document, maintain, and obtain ongoing support for all aspects of the information security program;